-- Letter of Intent Online Submission - Federal or Private Award specifically for direct technical assistance to small businesses (Fully Executed award with scope of work or Letter of Intent with scope of work).
-The agreement and/or contract number of the match award must be clearly indicated.
-A Match Agreement Cover Page must be provided alongside the match agreement or letter of intent.
-Download Template - Proposal Narrative.
-The Proposal Narrative responses must use the template provided below, follow the formatting instructions and page limits described in the template, and must be submitted as a .doc/.docx file.
-Each Center within a group application must complete a separate and unique proposal narrative that is, in total, subject to the page limitations of an individual applicant.
-Narratives that exceed the allowed page count will not be reviewed beyond the maximum page limitation for that application type.
-It is not required that applicants utilize the maximum pages allowed.
-Download Template - Proposed Center Services survey (Network Applicants only) Online Submission - Budget Justification Spreadsheet.
-All costs must be directly related to Program activities and be itemized and explained within the template - Download Template - Organizational Chart - Local Cash Match Form Download Template - STD.204 Payee Data Record Form download this form at https://cdn.calosba.ca.gov/wp-content/uploads/std204-SBTAEP.pdf - STD.21 Drug-Free Workplace Certification download this form at https://www.documents.dgs.ca.gov/dgs/fmc/pdf/std021.pdf - o The STD.204 and STD.21 forms must be signed within two-weeks of each other.
+- Letter of Intent Online Submission - Proposal Narrative Template Download Template - Supplemental Activities Narrative Template Download Template - Federal or Private Award specifically for direct technical assistance to small businesses (Fully Executed award with scope of work or Letter of Intent with scope of work).
+The agreement and/or contract number of the match award must be clearly indicated. - Community Access Plan Download Template - Budget Justification Spreadsheet.
+All costs must be directly related to Program activities and be itemized and explained within the template Download Template - Organizational Chart - STD.204 Payee Data Record Form Download Form - STD.21 Drug-Free Workplace Certification Download Form - The STD.204 and STD.21 forms must be signed within two weeks of each other.